banco-alimentar/SMSProAF/README.md

 # SMSProAF
 Azure Function to send SMS using NOS SMSPro gateway.
-TRiggered via HTTP and shared secret
+Triggered via HTTP and shared secret Used during Food Bank Campaigns to inform the people responsible for each supermarket about the total weight received

 https://smspro.nos.pt/smspro/bancoalime/